Adjustments & Disbursements of Aid

 Since refunds of excess aid will not be disbursed until the 6th week of the term, students need to budget and plan accordingly.

 Students with actual financial aid in excess of their college bill may charge their books at the Campus Bookstore.
-Book charges typically begin 2 weeks prior to the start of the semester and end 2 weeks after the start of the term.
-Other taxable items (computers, sweatshirts, book bags, etc.), meal plans and required supplies may also be purchased at the Bookstore using excess financial aid.
-Before any purchase can be made, aid must be finalized and a student must go to WebAdvisor to authorize the use of their financial aid for this purpose.
-This needs to be done only once.
-If a student wished to cancel their authorization, they must contact the Financial Aid Office.
+Book charges typically begin 10 days prior to the start of the semester and end 4 weeks after the start of the term.
+Student must go to MyFLCC and complete the Title IV Authorization by selecting their name and then "Required Agreements."
+This needs to be done only once and may be revoked at any time in writing to the Financial Aid Office.